 The trip up from Bayamo or Holguin to Santa Clara is not described by most in positive terms; the cyclists coming from the north of Cuba that I met on my tour also said as much.
 Even the guidebooks suggest ways of bypassing the central stretch of the island from Holguin to Santa Clara.
 As for cycling around Havana, it sounds too much like bicycling in or around a big metropolitan area.

-The favourite destination of tour companies- west to Vinales from Havana is always a possibility for some future trip.
-Compared to the road from Baracoa to Guantanamo or the one from Santiago to Pilon, it sounds pretty flat and tame, which may be why touring companies like it, given that they have to take into account that they will have a whole range of clients, some of whom will not be in the best of shape .
+The favourite destination of tour companies- the area from Havana west to Vinales – is always a possibility for some future trip.
+However, compared to the road from Baracoa to Guantanamo or the one from Santiago to Pilon, it sounds pretty flat and tame.
+This may be why touring companies like it, given that they have to take into account that they will have a whole range of clients, some of whom will not be in the best of shape .
 Bike tours cater to the average.
 If you’re an avid cyclist you’ll probably get a bit impatient with the pace of the trip and the fact that the slowest people get to set it.